arjunatapadkar/CODSOFT/readMe.md

 - **Responsive Design:** The website is fully responsive and works seamlessly on various devices and screen sizes.

-- **Interactive Projects:** Showcase your projects with descriptions and links, allowing visitors to explore your work.
+- **Interactive Projects:** Showcase my projects with descriptions and links, allowing visitors to explore my work.

-- **About Me Section:** Provide an overview of your background, education, and skills.
+- **About Me Section:** Provide an overview of my background, education, and skills.

 - **Contact Information:** Include contact details, such as email or social media links, for easy communication.